filipealmeida/probespawner/README.md

 maxCycles | How many cycles before exiting the thread storeCycleState | Stores parameters and information about cycles, like number of cycles, start and end times, etc. e.g.: "storeCycleState": { "enabled": true, "filename": "sincedb.json"}
 transform | Transformation of message to a string e.g.: “jmx.$data.attribute $cycle.laststart $data.number host=suchhost“
+messageTemplate | A dictionary to append to be sent/added in the output message, can use $cycle and $data variables

 ### JDBC input specific parameters
 There are two possible modules, “cooldbprobe”, “databaseprobe” and “zxdatabaseprobe”